joshglenn/react-native-wiki/Roadmap.md

-_Update: We are now posting monthly updates from core contributors on our blog: http://facebook.github.io/react-native/blog/_
+Please visit the [React Native blog](http://facebook.github.io/react-native/blog/) where you may find monthly updates from core contributors.
+We hope these notes will help you understand what is being worked on.